Health Curriculum

 School Policies and Practices such as Sunhats - Term 1 & 4 & Play, Eat, Learn

-- Positive Behaviour for Learning (PB4L) & a focus on our school values
+Positive Behaviour for Learning (PB4L) & a focus on our school values

-- Enviro Schools (Healthy Communities & Environments)
+Enviroschools (Healthy Communities & Environments)

-- Restorative Practice
+Restorative Practice

-- Social Skills Groups
+Social Skills Groups

-How we deliver these programmes?
+How do we deliver these programmes?

-The teaching of the health curriculum is planned over a two year cycle with consideration to school and community needs.
-Positive behaviour for learning (PB4L) supports the delivery of the health and curriculum and all curriculum by creating a safe and supportive environment to enhance learning by building positive and respectful relationships.
+There is a daily emphasis on health and wellbeing via check-in’s for Zones of Regulation, an emphasis on Positive Behaviour for Learning (PB4L) and opportunities for daily fitness and weekly physical education.
+Positive behaviour for learning (PB4L) supports the delivery of the health curriculum, and all curriculum, by creating a safe and supportive environment to enhance learning by building positive and respectful relationships.